canonical/fetch-service/docs/howto/test.rst

 .. _howto-test:

-Testing the fetch service locally
+Test the fetch service locally
 =================================

 During development, you'll likely want to run the fetch service locally.
-This guide shows how to do so.
+This guide shows you how to do so.

 Generate certificates
 ---------------------